Blake T. Newton: Career

 In 1955, as the Massive Resistance crisis escalated, Newton ran for and was elected (unopposed) to the State Senate from the 29th district.
 Although unopposed in the general election, he had fierce opposition from the Byrd forces in the Democratic Party primary.
 Robert O. Norris, Jr. had held the seat since 1946, which had been numbered the 30th district during the previous decade.
 The Washington Post editorialized that Newton's removal from the State Board of Education retaliated for his vocal opposition to the Byrd Organization's plan to close public schools rather than allow them to be integrated (Newton advocated a "local option" to integrate).

 In 1959, Newton proved a crucial member of the 19-member majority assisting Governor J. Lindsay Almond and Lieutenant Governor Gi Stephens in breaking with the Byrd Organization.
 Unlike the Byrd Organization, Newton supported the national Democratic ticket, including its nominee Adlai Stevenson in 1956 and John F. Kennedy in 1960.

 Northern Neck voters reelected Newton to the state Senate (a part-time position) without opposition, but again with fierce Byrd opposition in the Democratic Party primary, in 1959 and 1963, but he retired in 1965 after an adverse reapportionment.
 His 29th District, renumbered the 28th during the 1960 reapportionment invalidated by the U.S. Supreme Court in Davis v.
 Mann, was combined with parts of the new 29th District (consisting of Hanover, Essex and Middlesex Counties and other Richmond suburbs to the west of the Northern Neck and held by fellow Democrat Leslie D. Campbell Jr. of Doswell, Virginia), and renumbered the 26th.
 The new 28th District in the 1965 election was what had been the 31st District, held by fellow Democrat Hunter Andrews.

 After his retirement from the state senate, Newton continued to practice law part-time, as well as served as director of the Farmer's Bank of Hague.

 Death and memorials

 Newton survived his wife by five years, dying in Richmond on April 30, 1977.
-He was survived by their children and numerous grandchildren.
 He was buried in the family graveyard.
 In 2001, Westmoreland County named its new library in Hague for Newton.
 He is mentioned in papers donated to the College of William and Mary's Swem Library by his son, insurance executive and Northern Neck preservationist, Blake T. Newton, Jr.